0M3G4-SQU4D/0M3G4-SQU4D/README.md

 ---

 ## 🔥 Team Highlights
-- 🥇 **Rank**: Top [Rank] in [CTF Platform].
+- 🥇 **Rank**: 3rd in CTFTime Morocco ranking .
-- 🛠️ Developed our own CTF challenges: [Repository Link].
-- 🌟 Hosted [Number] CTF events for the infosec community.
+- 🌟 We aim to Host a CTF event.
-- 🚀 Collaborated with leading CTF teams worldwide.

 ---

 ## 🎯 Projects & Contributions